I've been planning a gap year to China and India for a while. If you had to pick just one, which would it be? Why?

 I agree with Original Nomad, either one of them would be perfect for a long trip, and they are very comparable due to size and population.

 I am also not going to tell you which I think you should visit since that is very much your own personal choice, but I would recommend you read up on their cultures and traditions and go to whichever attracts you the most.
 No matter where you go, eat at the local places and try to meet locals.
-It will give you a very different insight on their culture, since dealing with the crowds can give you a bad first impression (in over-crowded countries in Asia, people are typically not very considerate in public, but their attitude changes radically when they meet you on a more personal level - you are now someone with a name as opposed to one of thousands that roam the streets daily.) about 7 years ago
+It will give you a very different insight on their culture, since dealing with the crowds can give you a bad first impression (in over-crowded countries in Asia, people are typically not very considerate in public, but their attitude changes radically when they meet you on a more personal level - you are now someone with a name as opposed to one of thousands that roam the streets daily.) almost 8 years ago